2 Blues for Cecil

 2 Blues for Cecil is an album by drummer Andrew Cyrille, bassist William Parker, and trumpeter Enrico Rava.
-It was recorded in February 2021 at Studios Ferber in Paris, France, and was released by TUM Records in January 2022.
+It was recorded in February 2021 at Studios Ferber in Paris, France, and was released by TUM Records on January 21, 2022.
 The album is a tribute to pianist Cecil Taylor, with whom all three musicians played; despite this, it does not feature a piano, and does not "attempt to reanimate or imitate Cecil Taylor's style of playing."

 Reception

 In a review for AllMusic, Thom Jurek wrote: "This group's innate, perhaps even cellular understanding of Taylor's theories are illustrated colorfully and energetically, without attempting to match the pianist's fluid intensity...
 This trio may not attempt to imitate Taylor's approach, but they do reveal the intricate dimensions in his aesthetic, while simultaneously reflecting and celebrating the long reach of his influence."

 DownBeats Ivana Ng praised the "liberatory improvisation and uninhibited expression between the three established musicians," and stated that they "have had decades-long careers in free-jazz, and it is this very collective creativity that expands our understanding of the genre."

 Writing for All About Jazz, Dan McClenaghan commented: "This trio does not try to match the scattershot, free flying wildness of Taylor.
 Their approach is a measured and spacious thing.
 Where Taylor sent piano notes and the collective cacophonies of his bands colliding off the quasars in the furthest reaches of the galaxy, Cyrille, Parker and Rava have found a closer star and set up a steady orbit."

 In a separate AAJ review, Karl Ackermann stated: "There is a native talent that comes with being top-tier members of the elite old guard of avant-garde and free jazz.
 For all their collective experiences and influences, Cyrille, Parker, and Rava are beholding to no particular inspiration.
 Their invoking of Taylor is simply an acclamation of the unprecedented spirit of his creativity.
 They summon Taylor's essence and do so stunningly, without going quite as far into the unknown as Taylor would likely have ventured.
 2 Blues For Cecil offers a metaphorical calm within the storm that embodied the pianist."

 John Garratt, writing for PopMatters, remarked: "it's strange to end 2 Blues for Cecil with a standard, let alone one as old as 'My Funny Valentine'.
 But similar to Miles Davis' reading of the same tune, this one won't cause you to jump out of your chair and shout 'Show tune!'
 The trio of Cyrille, Parker, and Rava give it the same bluesy treatment as the previously mentioned improvisations.
 And if you think Taylor himself wouldn't have approved of such a coda, Parker disagrees.
 'He was not avant-garde; he was a human being who loves life and music,' he states in the liner notes.
 'He would not be boxed in by the music world's value system that asks artists to conform to their standards.'
 By that yardstick, Cecil should be smiling right about now."